karankashyap04/verified-sat-solver/README.md

 [Github Repository](https://github.com/karankashyap04/verified-sat-solver)

 SAT solvers are increasingly being used to power "automated reasoning" systems.
-Given the critical nature of some some applications of these tools, it seems important to verify the correctness of the SAT solvers we use.
+Given the critical nature of some applications of these tools, it seems important to verify the correctness of the SAT solvers we use.

 This is an implementation of a DPLL SAT solver in Lean.
 Additionally, there are some theorems